By Kelly Bevan McIlquham

 “I wanted a play this time that was perfect for the whole family.
 This touching and hopeful story will remind you of the strength and spirit of our beliefs and how much family and friends truly mean in our lives,” said Shakespeare & Company’s Artistic Director Tony Simotes.
 “I am very excited to be offering a true American classic that celebrates one of the best, if not most, inspiring stories of the season.
 I am hoping to create a new tradition of family entertainment here in the Berkshires.
 I hope that we can bring back ‘It’s a Wonderful Life’ year after year just as we did with our much loved ‘The Santaland Diaries.’“

-Sitting in a warm theater during these cooler weather months may sound appealing, but mom of two, Erin Sullivan and her family revel in their annual Christmas Eve tradition — strolling and caroling around their Pittsfield neighborhood.
+Sitting in a warm theater during these cooler weather months may sound appealing, but mom-of-two, Erin Sullivan, and her family revel in their annual Christmas Eve tradition — strolling and caroling around their Pittsfield neighborhood.

 “On Christmas night we walk from house to house in our neighborhood singing Christmas carols and sharing the holiday with our neighborhood family.
 It is a wonderful way to end the day, and even as kids have become adults they still look forward to our neighborhood stroll,” Sullivan said of her family’s annual tradition.

 But you don’t have to live in a local neighborhood to partake in a neighborhood holiday-themed stroll such as Sullivan’s.
-In the spirit of neighborhood strolls everywhere, towns throughout the Berkshires continue to organize annual festivities at which families can walk the streets of town, marvel at the various light displays, visit with community members over good food and hot chocolate, listen to music, partake in a holiday craft or two and more.
+In the spirit of neighborhood strolls everywhere, towns throughout the Berkshires continue to organize annual festivities at which families can walk the streets of the town, marvel at the various light displays, visit with community members over good food and hot chocolate, listen to music, partake in a holiday craft or two and more.

 “After 17 years of doing ‘Light up the Holidays’ we are now in the next generation of families having kids,” said John Kelly, one of Dalton’s Light Up the Holidays family stroll organizers.
 “So now families look at this weekend as ‘I have to still come home and celebrate this.
 So adults who came to this as kids themselves are still coming ‘home’ (to Dalton) with their children for this weekend each year.”